novalagung/godong/README.md

 }
 ```

-After that on main package, include the file that we've ben created just now.
+On `main` package, include the package of our `struct`.
 Also include the `godong` library.
-Then create empty variabel which type is our controller.
-And apply `godong.Route` function to it.

-Basically we have completelly succeed registering all method inside struct `Dashboard` as an route.
-The method name will become the route name.
+Then create empty object variabel using `struct Dashboard`.
+Call `godong.Route`, use the variabel we just created as parameter.
+Pass it by reference.

 ```go
 package main